ryanburda/nvim-tmux-wm/README.md

 Navigation works seamlessly across Neovim and tmux boundaries.
 The default navigation keys are:
-- `<C-h>` left
+- `<C-h>` navigate left
-- `<C-j>` down
+- `<C-j>` navigate down
-- `<C-k>` up
+- `<C-k>` navigate up
-- `<C-l>` right
+- `<C-l>` navigate right

-When any of these are pressed the plugin first attempts to move to an adjacent Neovim split.
-If there's no split in that direction, it automatically moves to the adjacent tmux pane instead.
-This creates a fluid navigation experience where you never have to think about whether you're navigating within Neovim or between tmux panes.
+These keybindings work seamlessly across Neovim and tmux boundaries, creating a fluid navigation experience where you never have to think about whether you're moving within Neovim or between tmux panes.

 ## Resizing

-This plugin implements an intuitive resizing experience that differs from stock Neovim and tmux behavior.
+This plugin implements an intuitive split resizing experience that differs from stock Neovim and tmux behavior.
 The default resizing keys are:
 - `<A-h>` grow left
 - `<A-j>` grow down